eflumerf/styleguide/dune-daq-cppguide.md

 ### 6.11  Use of const [DUNE VERSION]

-Particularly since DUNE processes will involve many threads, intelligent use of "const" is important.
+Particularly since DUNE processes will involve many threads, intelligent use of `const` is important.

-Use "const" on variables whose values won't change now or in future code revisions UNLESS you need to pass it to a (poorly-designed) API which doesn't change the variable's value but doesn't declare it const in its function signatures
+Use `const` on variables whose values can't be known at compile time but nonetheless aren't to be changed after they're initialized.
+The exception is if you need to pass this type of variable to a (poorly-designed) API which doesn't change the variable's value but doesn't declare it const in its function signatures.
+While it's more common for developers to underuse rather than overuse `const`, a risk of overusing it is that removing `const` from a variable which had been using it but didn't need can break other people's code.
+If you make the decision to use `const`, realize it should be a permanent one.

 If a class method alters the class instance's physical state but not its logical state, declare it const and use "mutable" so the compiler allows the physical changes.